 In the U.S., discount apparel retail has gained market share in recent years, increasing from 11.9% of the total apparel retail market in 2006 to 14.2% in 2011, according to the Frost & Sullivan Report.
 China is expected to experience a similar trend as its retail market continues to develop.
+According to the Frost & Sullivan Report, the total apparel retail sales in China in 2011 were RMB946.5 billion.
 China's discount apparel retail market accounted for 4.7% of the total apparel retail market in 2011 and is expected to account for 14.9% of the total apparel retail market in 2015, according to the Frost & Sullivan Report.